LuizFernando1206/PEDRA-PAPEL-TESOURA/README.md

 ## How to Play
 1. Open the `index.html` file in your browser.
 2. Choose one of the options: Rock 🪨, Paper 🧻, or Scissors ✂️.
-3. See the result on the screen.
+3. See the result on the screen!

 ---